Toys: LEGO Alien Conquest

 - People Jars: Both sides are guilty of this - the aliens are pretty much invading for the sole purpose of doing this to humans to power their ships, and the ADU in turn uses prison pods to capture aliens.

-- Shout-Out: They look more than a little bit like Futurama's brain slugs, as pictured in the Puppeteer Parasite trope page.
+- The Brain Beasts look more than a little bit like Futurama's brain slugs, as pictured in the Puppeteer Parasite trope page.

 - ADU as a whole, going by the mini-bios on the official site, seems to be this to X-COM, what with their being a gung-ho, paramilitary force in blue battlesuits who hunt down UFOs and reverse-engineer alien technology to even the odds.